noordawod/sqlite-manager/README.md

 License
 -------
-This library is open source and is released under the terms of MIT license.
-You should find a LICENSE file enclosed in the ZIP file or git checkout.
+This library is open source and released under the terms of MIT license.
+You will find a LICENSE file in the library's root directory.